 - End the post with an invitation for comments or further discussion

-- Share link on your Twitter and Facebook page
+- Share links on your Twitter and Facebook pages.

 Taking Social Media Conversations Offline

-The conversation starts on Twitter and Facebook but the real lead nuturing happens “offline” with a phone call, sales meeting or email.
+The conversation starts on Twitter and Facebook but the real lead nurturing happens “offline” with a phone call, sales meeting or email.
 Take the first step and say “hi”.

-Contact us for additional social media consulting or information on our social media management services, contact us.
+Contact us for additional social media consulting, or information on our social media management services.
 We help businesses write content and guide them to be more successful on their social media networks.
 Our main focus is helping our clients succeed online.